 15 SERGEANT DEE STEWART: This was like my dream job.
-It still is my dream job, but what I was 16 17 allowed to do was travel throughout B.C. recruiting First 18 Nations into the RCMP.
-I took away -- one thing I was really proud of was an obstacle for many of our applicants 19 is travel, and you need to come to -- an information 20 21 session back then was mandatory.
+It still is my dream job, but what I was 16 allowed to do was travel throughout B.C. recruiting First 17 Nations into the RCMP.
+I took away -- one thing I was 18 really proud of was an obstacle for many of our applicants 19 20 is travel, and you need to come to -- an information 21 session back then was mandatory.
 So, you need to come to us as the RCMP and I'll do the information session, then 22 you go away and then you come back and write the exam, and 23 24 that's a huge obstacle for First Nations that are in remote 25 communities.

-So, when I became the Aboriginal recruiter, 1 I took that away, and I travelled to them. ...
-I think the 2 main Aboriginal recruiter -- or the main recruiters thought 3 I was crazy when I was driving eight hours to administer an 4 exam to one person.
+1 So, when I became the Aboriginal recruiter, I took that away, and I travelled to them. ...
+I think the 2 main Aboriginal recruiter -- or the main recruiters thought 3 4 I was crazy when I was driving eight hours to administer an exam to one person.
 But, to me, they needed to know they 5 6 were valued, and that if you want to write the exam, then I'm going to come to you.
 7 So, I did that.
 I travelled all through BC.
-8 9 We've got a beautiful province and our communities are amazing, but it was always a shocker when I was 10

-11 administering the exam in the band office, but it was 12 something that -- it just -- it took away a barrier for 13 them.

-14MS.
-ANNE TURLEY: And, is this still done15today?

-MS. ANNE TURLEY: And, do you think it made

-a difference in terms of recruiting Indigenous police

-officers to the RCMP?

-SERGEANT DEE STEWART:
+8 9 We've got a beautiful province and our communities are amazing, but it was always a shocker when I was 10 administering the exam in the band office, but it was 11 something that -- it just -- it took away a barrier for 12 them.
+13 MS. ANNE TURLEY: And, is this still done 14 15 today?
+SERGEANT DEE STEWART: Yes.
+Yes.
+16 17 MS. ANNE TURLEY: And, do you think it made a difference in terms of recruiting Indigenous police 18 officers to the RCMP?
+19 20 SERGEANT DEE STEWART: Absolutely.
+Because 21 my connections as an Aboriginal recruiter was I mentored from start to finish.
+I've mentored people from the age of 22